Fellows Action Network Collaborative Projects

 Many of the collaborative projects initially begun and funded through the Health Leadership Fellows program have expanded their scope and impact through the Fellows Action Network.
-These projects include:
+In addition to the Trauma-Informed Community Initiative of WNY Coalition, these projects include:

 • The Erie County Anti-Stigma Coalition, a group of prominent mental health groups and community thought leaders in Western New York working to identify and address the stigmas associated with mental illness.